 The State of the American Market

-Positive macroeconomic conditions, trends toward automation, relatively low loan interest rates for securing capital, and strong incentives to “reshore” have fueled a manufacturing revival in the Americas.
-At the same time, geo-political tensions, trade disputes, and uncertain longer-term macroeconomic trends have fostered the perception of a volatile U.S. manufacturing environment.
-Because of this perception, international companies are often hesitant to explore expansion into the Americas and may miss a chance to fully participate in the manufacturing resurgence.
+Recent progress toward controlling the COVID-19 pandemic, a shifting focus back to renewable energy and environmental sustainability, trends toward automation, relatively low cost of capital, and strong incentives to ‘reshore’ or otherwise manufacture in America are fueling a manufacturing revival in the U.S. At the same time, geo-political tensions, trade- disputes, and uncertain longer-term macro-economic trends have fostered the perception of a volatile U.S. manufacturing environment.
+Because of this perception, international companies are often hesitant to explore expansion into the Americas, and may miss an opportunity to fully participate in the manufacturing resurgence.

-Rapid technological changes, high costs of doing business, political polarization, and over-regulation are just a few of the concerns that companies deem as major threats to their investment into an American presence.
-Yet, despite these risks, the U.S. is still perhaps the greatest place in the world for advanced technology manufacturers seeking financial growth and expanded market share.
+Rapid technological changes, high costs of doing business, political polarization and over-regulation are just a few of the concerns that companies deem as major threats to their investment into an American presence.
+Yet, despite these threats, the U.S. is still perhaps the greatest place in the world for advanced technology manufacturers seeking financial growth and expanded market share.

 - Ranked #1 in gross domestic product (GDP) 1

 - Ranked #1 in Global Competitiveness2

 - Ranked #1 for highest Research and Development expenditures 3

 - Ranked #1 in Foreign Direct Investment Confidence (Canada ranked #2)3